Andrei Rublev (film): I. The Jester (Summer 1400)

 Andrei, Daniil and Kirill are wandering monks and religious icon painters, looking for work.
 The three represent different creative characters.

 Andrei is the observer, a humanist who searches for the good in people and wants his art to inspire and not frighten.
-Daniil is withdrawn and resigned, bent less on creativity than on self-realization.
+Daniil is withdrawn and resigned, bent less on creativity than on self-realisation.
 Kirill lacks talent as a painter, yet still strives to achieve prominence.
 He is jealous, self-righteous, very intelligent and perceptive.

 The three have just left the Andronikov Monastery, where they have lived for many years, heading to Moscow.
 During a heavy rain shower they seek shelter in a barn, where a group of villagers is being entertained by a jester.
 The jester, or skomorokh, is a bitterly sarcastic enemy of the state, the Boyars, and the Church, who earns a living with his scathing and obscene social commentary.
 He lightly mocks the monks as they come in.

 Kirill voices his disapproval of jesters and leaves unnoticed.
 Shortly after, a group of soldiers arrive and arrest the skomorokh, knocking him unconscious and smashing his musical instrument.
 During a momentary break in the rain, Kirill returns and induces his fellow monks to leave.